c-jimenez/open-ocpp/examples/quick_start_localcontroller/README.md

 * -w : Working directory where to store the configuration file (Default = current directory)
 * -r : Reset all the OCPP persistent data

+## Quick start with existing examples

+1. Modify the ListenUrl parameter in the configuration file of the Quick Start Central System example to : ```ListenUrl=wss://127.0.0.1:8081/openocpp/```
+2. Start the Quick Start Central System Example
+3. Start the Quick Start Local Controller Example
+4. Start the Quick Start Charge Point Example

+The Charge Point will be connected to the Central System through the Local Controller.